Olys6/PC-Enthusiasts/README.md

     }, [])

 ## 5th day:
 I spent the day making a single component page where you can find more information about a component of your choice.
-This page includes an amazon link to the component as the API includes an amazon link to each component as well as a share button that work using basic HTML and a Modal from react bootstrap.
+This page includes an amazon link to the component as the API contains the link to each component as well as a share button that work using basic HTML and a Modal from react bootstrap.
 Then I worked on the builds page where you can create builds by sending a put request to the API.

 <img src="https://i.imgur.com/JYDAp0H.png">